Last updated on May 16, 2022

 Jund Sacrifice is a weird matchup depending on the version your opponent’s running.
 If they plan to use the Citadel version, the board wipes may be better than the version running Korvold, Fae-Cursed King and Trail of Crumbs.
 On the other hand, those colors usually have a way to deal with bulky flyers, which means that Archon of Sun’s Grace is one of your best cards against them again.

-These are slow matches that will be decided by a resolved Teferi or Magma Opus.
-Your best bet is to resolve Sigil of the Empty Throne and start building an oppressive enough board state to make Jeskai Control concede.
+These are slow matches that will be decided by a resolved Teferi or Magma Opus depending whether they’re straight Azorius control or Jeskai.
+Your best bet is to resolve Hallowed Haunting and start building an oppressive enough board state to make Jeskai Control concede.
 Card advantage is a must to win this matchup, so you’ll need to protect them and play them carefully.

 As weird as it may sound, this deck is very customizable depending on the meta.
 Be aware that you may need to end up cutting some of your niche cards like Calix, Destiny’s Hand or Rest in Peace or pieces of your core to add some of these cards.